alphagov/govuk-import-export-prototype/guide/starting-to-export/export-goods-outside-eu.markdown

 ##After you export

+You must:

-You must keep records of commercial invoices and any customs paperwork for 4 years.
+- keep records of commercial invoices and any customs paperwork for 4 years

-Pay any tax or duty you owe in the destination country.
-You won't usually pay UK duty on exports.
+- pay any tax or duty you owe in the destination country - you won't usually pay UK duty on exports

 If you're VAT registered, you can [zero-rate](http://www.gov.uk/vat-businesses/vat-rates) the VAT on most goods you export to non-EU countries.